 Provision for sleeping is one of the areas in planning a bug out backpack that can be easily overlooked, but if you have the room and budget, be sure to include this as an element of your loadout.

-Whether you’re sleeping under a tarp, in your car or in a tent, including a even the most modest sleeping bag in your kit will not only protect you from falling temperatures, but can make a serious difference to the quality of rest you’re able to get.
+Whether you’re sleeping under a tarp, in your car or in a tent, including even the most modest sleeping bag in your kit will not only protect you from falling temperatures but can make a serious difference to the quality of rest you’re able to get.

 Options for sleeping bags range from the simplest lightweight and flat-pack survival bags (perfect if space in your bag is at a premium), all the way up to four season bags designed for extreme conditions and polar expeditions.

-Similarly, a lightweight thermal sleeping mat or pad is an excellent addition to a higher capacity bug out backpack or bug out vehicle, adding a layer of thermal protection and separation from the ground when it’s time to bed down.
+Similarly, a lightweight thermal sleeping mat or pad is an excellent addition to a higher capacity bug out backpack, survival backpack, or bug out vehicle, adding a layer of thermal protection and separation from the ground when it’s time to bed down.

 The type of tools you pack into a bug out backpack will be largely influenced by the situation you’re preparing for in the event you need to get out of town quickly.